jonhnet/sonde-search/website/frontend/notifier/index.md

 My system checks in with SondeHub regularly.
-If any landings are within the desired search area, it sends an email with a little table showing the important statistics, like this:
+If any landings are within the desired search area, it sends an email with a little table showing the important statistics, such as this:

 <style>
 table.sonde {